exo-archives/aio-ecm-dms/README.txt

 	* [ECM-3213] - Allow to apply permissions on taxonomies and filter them
 	* [ECM-3211] - Allow XML files to be used at the same time as properties files in business process archives
 	* [ECM-3208] - Include the JCR console into the Maven build

+	* [ECM-3330] - Make the UI for the Gadget prototype
+	* [ECM-1829] - New column in TimerList to show timer status based on duedate(Finished or Running)
+	* [ECM-2120] - Do not allow user to config when he/she does not have right
+	* [ECM-2690] - Remove WF UI component from Portlets
+	* [ECM-2691] - Allow specify value of an option in a select box component
+	* [ECM-2717] - Make finished process instances appear in a different location
+	* [ECM-2983] - In Add categories multiple fields, allow to have a garbage icon for the first item
+	* [ECM-2992] - Reused some uicomponent from portal to make code consitency
+	* [ECM-3079] - Unify resource bundles
+	* [ECM-3097] - Refine the deployed components
+	* [ECM-3099] - Insert new DMS logo
+	* [ECM-3117] - Make ECM home page RTLized
+	* [ECM-3158] - Specify the root location of the search in ECM BC Portlet
+	* [ECM-3156] - Replaced content-validation and content-backup process by content-publishing process
+	* [ECM-3163] - Bind back to Portal 2.5.0
+	* [ECM-3172] - RTLize Workflow Portlets
+	* [ECM-3170] - Allow DMS document templates to be RTLized
+	* [ECM-3400] - The argument "scriptParams" should not be mandatory in case we use a script to populate options of a select box field
+	* [ECM-3403] - The "Add Drive" UI has not been translated properly into french and use same terminology between ECM Admin and FE
+	* [ECM-3423] - Allow show more than 2 tabs in manage publication popup
+	* [ECM-3433] - Broadcast some event when create/edit a document by CMSService
+	* [ECM-3146] - Move coverflow related resource(js, javacode, groovy template...) to out side ecm portlet package

 ** New Feature
 	* [ECM-3149] - Create gadgets for delivering information on documents